Quasa

 2. Establish Clarity in Your Credit Policies

-• The approach you use to determine a client’s creditworthiness.
+• The criteria used to evaluate a client’s creditworthiness.

 3. Ensure You’re Easy to Pay